Skip to content

 When it comes to secured credit cards, each bank has its own set of requirements.
 While some banks need a minimum deposit for the card, others require you to open a fixed deposit with the bank.
 The amount in the fixed deposit serves as a bank’s collateral in the event you are unable to pay your dues.

-In case, a person already has an existing Fixed Deposit account, he can visit the nearest branch of your bank and fill an application along with and Identity proof such as an Aadhar card, PAN card Driving License, or Passport.
-No income proof is required to avail credit against Fixed Deposit
+In case a person already has an existing Fixed Deposit account, he can visit the nearest branch of your bank and fill out an application along with an Identity proof such as an Aadhaar card, PAN card, Driving License, or Passport.
+No income proof is required to avail of credit against a Fixed Deposit.

 Advantages of Secured Credit Cards